• Home

 • Storage: Brown butter can be stored in an airtight container in the refrigerator and gently reheated over low heat.

-Steamed asparagus spears drizzled with brown butter on a white serving plate.
+Steamed asparagus spears tossed in brown butter and balsamic vinegar on a white serving plate.

 More Ways to Use Brown Butter